When MVVM Goes Wrong in SwiftUI

 }

 Use the environment for values that feel environmental.
 Use initializers for visible feature dependencies such as ViewModels and intent closures, while the factory or composition root wires those closures to use cases.
+Because this ViewModel is injected, @ObservedObject communicates ownership better than @StateObject.
+Use @StateObject when the view creates the observable object and owns its lifetime.

 #Mistake: ViewModel-Owned Navigation